brmanuel/calliope/analysis.md

 - *scaled* is considerably faster at finding a basis than the other two models!
 - There is no model that is fastest in all parts of the algorithm.
 - *unscaled* loses a lot of time because it needs to restart the crossover after about 2500s
+- Both *scaled* and *unscaled* need to restart barrier method!
 - both *scaled* and *gurobi* need to tighten their Markowitz tolerance, *gurobi* to 0.5, *scaled* to 0.25

 My best guess is that the runtime of the Barrier and the Simplex method cannot be consistently improved by scaling the problem (c.f. also [this paper](https://link.springer.com/article/10.1007/s10589-011-9420-4)) although the literature does not agree on this.
+UPDATE: considering that barrier also needs to be restarted for the *unscaled* model we might need to reconsider this.
+It now seems that the largest part of the runtime difference is due to restarts.
+What are the exact conditions that barrier is restarted?
-However, it seems that the basis recovery phase of crossover (DPushes and PPushes) crucially depend on how well scaled to problem is.
+Moreover, it seems that the basis recovery phase of crossover (DPushes and PPushes) depend on how well scaled the problem is.

 Runtime plots of the DPushes phase of the algo.
 For *unscaled*, *scaled* and *gurobi*.
 We plot seconds on the x-axis (not amount of seconds but the n-th second in the whole model run, i.e. to get seconds since start of DPushes subtract the smallest x-value) and amount of variables that need to be pushed on the y-axis.
 For readability we only show a subset of datapoints.